shaunakjoshi12/Explicit-Video-Segment-Classifier-and-Summarizer/README.md

         (mp4 files obtained from concatenating smaller video clips.
 Used during demo)

-To install create a conda environment of python version 3.10.0 strictly Install whisper strictly use 'pip install git+https://github.com/openai/whisper.git' Then run `pip install -r requirements.txt`
+To install create a conda environment of python version 3.10.0 strictly Install whisper strictly use `pip install git+https://github.com/openai/whisper.git` Then run `pip install -r requirements.txt`

 Below is the diagram of our pipeline